Pokkén Tournament: Reception

 Amusement Fantasista, a video arcade in Kurashiki, Japan, planned to remove Pokkén Tournament machines in November 2015 due to lack of profitability.
 Chris Carter of Destructoid noted that in the arcade version, one game credit could last a player 45 minutes, yielding low profits for each machine.
 The Wii U version entered the Media Create sales charts as the highest-selling game in the region during its debut week, with 69,675 copies sold, and was credited for a marked increase in Wii U hardware sales in the same period; 13,000 units sold compared to the previous week's 4,000.
 The Switch version of Pokkén Tournament sold 53,395 copies within its first week on sale in Japan, which placed it at number one on the all format sales chart.

 Western reviews of the console version were mostly positive, earning a 76 out of 100 average score from aggregate review website Metacritic.
 In the United States, the NPD Group reported that Pokkén Tournament outsold Street Fighter V by the end of April 2016.
 In August 2016, Bandai Namco announced that the game had shipped over one million copies worldwide.

-Pokkén Tournament was nominated for Best Fighting Game at The Game Awards 2016.
+Pokkén Tournament was nominated for Best Fighting Game at The Game Awards 2016, as well as Fighting Game of the Year at the 20th Annual D.I.C.E.
+Awards.

 The Nintendo Switch version received similar or slightly better reviews than the Wii U version, with praise towards the new characters and new modes, but criticising the new split screen mode, which had framerate issues.
 It had sold over a million copies by March 2018.